How to Change Administrator on Windows 10 and Windows 11

 Common Reasons to Change Administrator on Windows 10 and Windows 11

-There are some common reasons to change administrator on Windows 11 and Windows 10.
-Some of the common reasons to change administrator on Windows 10 and Windows 11 are discussed below:
+There are some common reasons to change the administrator on Windows 11 and Windows 10.
+Some of the common reasons to change the administrator on Windows 10 and Windows 11 are discussed below:

 1. Security Concerns and User Access Control